jsummers/imageworsener/readme.txt

     -bkgd ffff00000000 = the same red color as above -bkgd 999          = medium gray

+   Colors with transparency may also be specified, by using 4, 8, or 16 hex digits.
+The final component is the alpha value (0 means fully transparent).
+   The alpha value will be ignored if the image format does not support transparency.

    Background colors are always specified in the sRGB color space.
 They will be converted to whatever colorspace is used by the image.